 Publicly Hauled Waste vehicles will continue to be directed to the Publicly Hauled Waste Tipping Area.
 Every third vehicle transporting Municipal Solid Waste or Construction and Demolition Debris (as applicable) from the Publicly Hauled Tipping Area will be selected to enter the Materials Recovery Facility; the remaining vehicles will be directed to the Landfill.

-Wastes will generally be sorted in the same manner as occurs during normal Processing operations by Contractor at the of the Materials Recovery Facility.
+Wastes will generally be sorted in the same manner as occurs during normal Processing operations by Contractor at the Materials Recovery Facility.
 After being Processed, the residue from the sort will be returned to the receiving floor so that it may be sorted a second time in the same manner as the first sort.
 Finally, a random sample of the secondary residual material will be hand-sorted.
 The results of the three sorts will be combined to generate a single Waste stream composition.

 SPECIFIC METHODOLOGY FOR CONDUCTING THE WCS

-The following provides a detailed description for conducting the each of the WCS events.
+The following provides a detailed description for conducting each of the WCS events.

 Pre-Test Preparation